DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 pMINT from team members, contributors, or investors vests an early auction NFT is sold, bonus MINT is distributed to the winner

+## What flavors of MINTs are there?
+We have MINT, sMINT, wsMINT, veMINT, pMINT, and bMINT.
+Described below.

-## What is sMINT?
+## What is sMINT and what is rebasing?
-MINTs can be staked in return for sMINTs at a 1:1 ratio.
-When revenue (bonding only?) comes into the DAO, the new value is distributed to sMINT holders via rebasing.
-That means, ETH comes into the DAO and a number of MINTs are minted.
-Then sMINTs are minted to return the ratio of MINT to sMINT to 1:1.
-The new sMINTs are sent to current sMINT holders proprtionally to maintain their current share of DAO value.
+MINTs can be staked in return for sMINTs (staked MINTs) at a 1:1 ratio.
+The reason to stake MINTs (lock them in a contract where you cannot use them), is to allow the staker to share in DAO revenue via rebasing.
+When ETH comes into the DAO, a number of MINTs are minted at the current ETH value.
+For example, if one ETH came into the DAO and MINTs were trading at 1,000 MINTs per ETH, then 1,000 MINTs would be created.
+To keep the MINT:sMINT ratio at 1:1, sMINTs are then minted in equal amount.
+The new sMINTs are sent to current sMINT holders proprtionally to maintain their current share of DAO value (if you held 1% of the DAO, you would receive 1% of new sMINTs).
+This is rebasing.
+Staked MINTs can be unstaked at any time to receive MINTs, but rebasing will then cease for those MINTs.
+Without staking, it would be problematic to send new tokens to MINT holders (suppose MINTs were in a liquidity pool or other smart contract, for example).

 ## What is wsMINT?
+As noted in the sMINT FAQ above, unstaked tokens are difficult to deal with from a rebasing standpoint.
+The wsMINT (wrapped sMINT) is a flavor of MINT based on sMINT holdings.

 ## What is veMINT?
 sMINTs can be locked in a contract in return for veMINTs.
 The ve stands for voting-escrow, which means the locked sMINTs are locked into the contract for a predtermined amount of time.
 In return, the veMINTs gain voting rights in the DAO.
 Note that veMINTs are in addition to the locked sMINTs, not a replacement for them, but they will decay over time.
 For example, if you stake 1 sMINT for six months at a lock rate of 10%, you will get 0.1 veMINTs which will linearly decay to 0 veMINTs over the six month lock period.
 At the end, your sMINT would unlock.
 At any time during the lock persiod, however, you could re-lock, gaining back maximum veMINTs.
+1 sMINT locked for 4 years = 1 veMINT

+1 sMINT locked for 3 years = 0.75 veMINT

+1 sMINT locked for 2 years = 0.50 veMINT

+1 sMINT locked for 1 years = 0.25 veMINT

+veMINT has key differences compared to sMINT:

+veMINT can be used in governance voting.

+veMINT receives bonding fees.

+veMINT is non-transferable
 ## Auction NFTs
 Every day, an NFT is auctioned by the DAO.
 The winning bidder joins all other NFT auction winners in splitting 25% of all bonding fees.
 The auction NFT winner also gets a premium on voting rights.
 An auction NFT win entitles the winner to 10 million veMINTs apart from any other veMINTs the owner possesses.